aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/image-editing/load-save/_index.md

 schemas:
 - type: TechArticle
   headline: Convert BMP to PNG and Other Formats with Aspose.Drawing
-  description: Master image loading, batch image conversion, and format changes in
-    .NET using Aspise.Drawing.
-Learn to convert bmp to png, how to convert image, and change image format efficiently.
+  description: Master image loading, batch conversion, and format changes in .NET using Aspose.Drawing.
+Learn how to load and save images, convert BMP to PNG, and change image formats efficiently.
   dateModified: '2026-05-19'
   author: Aspose
 - type: FAQPage